Bosnian coach accused of calling Kenyan players 'black monkeys' in league game | Goal.com

 Bosnian coach accused of calling Kenyan players 'black monkeys' in league game

-Nairobi City Stars head coach Sanjin Alagic has been accused of calling Vihiga United players 'black monkeys' during a Kenyan Premier League game on Wednesday.
+Nairobi City Stars head coach Sanjin Alagic has been accused of calling Vihiga United players 'black monkeys' during a Kenyan Premier League game on Wednesday, although his club have vehemently denied the allegations.

 United coach Sammy Okoth has told Goal that his Bosnian adversary used the racial slur towards his players after the hosts fell behind, and the visitors duly had to be talked out of boycotting the match after being alerted to Alagic's comments.